dmbarbour/glas/docs/GlasObject.md

 Accessors support fine-grained structure sharing between globs.
 For example, we may define a common dictionary then use accessors to reference individual definitions.

 * *path select* - headers use same encoding of path bits as stem nodes (ttt = 100), followed by an offset to the target value.
 Represents the value reached by following the path into target.
-* *list drop* - header (0x08) followed by count (varnat + 1) then by a list-like value.
+* *list drop* - header (0x08) followed by count (varnat + 1) then by offset to list-like value.
 Represents value reached by following path of count '1' bits.
-* *list take* - header (0x09) followed by count (varnat + 1) then by a list-like value.
+* *list take* - header (0x09) followed by count (varnat + 1) then by immediate list-like value.
 Represents value after replacing the node immediately after count '1' bits with a leaf node (unit).
+In practice, mostly used to cache information about list length.

 The 'path select' nodes include 'internal reference' (node 0x88 - select an empty path).
 All path select nodes use a reference to the target value, but an inline value can effectively be expressed via zero offset.